+4.1.
 A FIDEM Congress usually takes place over four days, from Wednesday through to Saturday.

+4.2.
 The principal events are generally:

-- 1. An Opening Ceremony, generally held on the Wednesday morning.
-This is conducted by distinguished figures from the host country and the FIDEM President. - 2.
-A plenary lecture by a widely respected speaker on a general subject relating to medals.
-This generally follows the Opening Ceremony. - 3.
-A programme of talks on both historical and contemporary subjects, which are spread over Wednesday-Friday.
+1. An Opening Ceremony, generally held on the Wednesday morning.
+This is conducted by distinguished figures from the host country and the FIDEM President.

+2. A plenary lecture by a widely respected speaker on a general subject relating to medals.
+This generally follows the Opening Ceremony.

+3. A programme of talks on both historical and contemporary subjects, which are spread over Wednesday-Friday.
 These talks may be divided into two or three parallel sessions.
 A call for papers (requesting title, brief synopsis, and speaker's curriculum vitae) should be sent out about nine months in advance of the Congress.
 This should indicate a theme or themes for the talks, if this has been agreed upon in advance between the Congress organiser and FIDEM.
 The Congress organiser and FIDEM should decide jointly on the acceptance/rejection of talks, the composition of the various sessions, and the appointment of a chair for each session.
 Talks outside any set themes should generally be accepted if they appear to be of interest.
 Speakers should be notified as to whether their talk has been accepted at least six months in advance.
 The preferred medium for talks is PowerPoint, and the Congress organiser should request the presentations from each speaker in advance to ensure the smooth running of the programme.
 Talks should be given in rooms with good acoustics and black-out facilities.
+If parallel sessions are held, they should take place in relatively close proximity to each other to allow easy movement between them.

-- 4. One or two practical workshops on medal-related subjects and techniques led by artists.
-These may last between half a day and 11⁄2 days.
-They may run concurrently with the talks, but care should be taken with the scheduling, so as to minimise difficult choices for participants. - 5.
-One or more visits to places of interest, preferably related to medals or related arts.
-One afternoon may be given over to this, and another afternoon may be designated as free time. - 6.
-The official opening of the international exhibition of contemporary medals, generally on the Wednesday evening, with other social events on the Thursday and Friday evenings. - 7.
-A Fair at which artists and dealers can sell their medals, usually held on the Saturday morning; - 8.
+4. One or two practical workshops on medal-related subjects and techniques led by artists.
+These may last between half a day and $1\frac{1}{2}$ days.
+They may run concurrently with the talks, but care should be taken with the scheduling, so as to minimise difficult choices for participants.

+5. One or more visits to places of interest, preferably related to medals or related arts.
+One afternoon may be given over to this, and another afternoon may be designated as free time.

+6. The official opening of the international exhibition of contemporary medals, generally on the Wednesday evening, with other social events on the Thursday and Friday evenings.

+- 7. A Fair at which artists and dealers can sell their medals, usually held on the Saturday morning; - 8.
 A General Assembly, usually held on the Saturday afternoon. - 9.
 A final Grand Dinner, usually held on the Saturday evening.

+4.3.
 With the exception of the visits (5 above), all these events should be open to all participants.

+4.4.
 Non-FIDEM members may give talks and lead workshops.

+4.5.
 It is helpful to have a Congress Bureau open throughout the Congress, to answer questions and provide practical information.
 Its opening times should be publicised in the Congress pack and elsewhere.

+4.6.
 It is useful to have an official photographer to ensure a good photographic record of each Congress.
+Photographs should be shared with the web manager.